Pollen tube: DNA repair

-RMD Actin Filament Organization is a Contributor to Pollen Tube Growth
+RMD Actin filament organization is a contributor to pollen tube growth

 Overview

-In order for successful fertilization to occur, there is rapid tip growth in pollen tubes which delivers the male gametes into the ovules.
+In order for fertilization to occur, there is rapid tip growth in pollen tubes which delivers the male gametes into the ovules.
 A pollen tube consists of three different regions: the apex which is the growth region, the subapex which is the transition region, and the shank which acts like normal plant cells with the specific organelles.
 The apex region is where tip growth occurs and requires the fusion of secretory vesicles.
 There is mostly pectin and homogalacturonans (part of the cell wall at the pollen tube tip) inside these vesicles.
 The pectin in the apex region contains methylesters which allow for flexibility, before the enzyme pectin methylesterase removes the methylester groups allowing calcium to bind between pectins and give structural support.
 The homogalacturonans accumulate in the apex region via exocytosis in order to loosen the cell wall.
 A thicker and softer tip wall with a lower stress yield will form and this allows cell expansion to occur, which leads to an increase in tip growth.
 Reverse-fountain cytoplasmic streaming occurs during the tip growth which is essential for the cellular expansion, because it is transporting organelles and vesicles between the shank region and subapex region.

 The actin cytoskeleton is an important factor in pollen tube growth, because there are different patterns of actin cytoskeleton within the different regions of the pollen tube for the maintenance of polarized cell growth.
 For instance, there are longitudinal actin cables in the shank region in order to regulate reverse-fountain cytoplasmic streaming.
 The F-actin controls the accumulation of the homogalacturonans full vesicles- essentially mediating tip growth- in the subapex region.
 The actin filaments controls the apical membrane and cytoplasm interactions while the pollen tube is growing in the apex region.
 The F-actin from the apical membrane makes an actin binding protein called formin which is essential for pollen tube tip growth.
 Formins are expressed in the tip growth cells and are divided into two subgroups: type I and type II.
 The type I formins make the actin structures and partake in cytokinesis.
 The type II formins on the other hand contribute to the growth of polarized cells which is necessary for tip growth.
 Tip growth is a form of extreme polarized growth and this polarized process requires actin-binding protein-mediated organization of actin cytoskeleton.
 An essential protein required for this tip growth is the actin-organizing protein and type II formin protein called Rice Morphology Determinant (RMD).
 RMD is localized in the tip of the pollen tube and controls pollen tube growth by regulating the polarity and organization of F-actin array.